geops/website/content/blog/export-maps-pdf/index.en.md

   - developers
 published: true
 ---
 In our projects, we often implement maps for interactive applications on the web.
 But every now and then a client still needs to offer a static version of the maps.
 These are useful for printing maps, among other things.
 Therefore, some geOps applications offer a way to download maps as PDFs.
-Here we use the map of [Areas of validity](https://maps.trafimage.ch/ch.sbb.geltungsbereiche?lang=en) from Alliance Swisspass and the map of [RAILplus](https://www.railplus.ch/de/partner-bahnen) members as examples of this feature.
+Here we use the map of [Areas of validity](https://maps.trafimage.ch/ch.sbb.geltungsbereiche?lang=en) from Alliance SwissPass and the map of [RAILplus](https://www.railplus.ch/de/partner-bahnen) members as examples of this feature.

 This article presents our solutions for the following features:
 * Generate client-side PDFs from a web map